What We Do

 The Professional Development Committee will curate educational resources for members on the LCI website.
 The committee develops methods and programs to foster and guide individual faculty and institutions interested in initiating or improving learning communities, both by connecting them with experienced members of the LCI and through a partnership with the Annual Meeting Planning team.

-RESEARCH NETWORK
+RESEARCH COMMITTEE

-The Research Network is a multi-institutional network of LCI member representatives from all interested LCI member institutions to collaborate across institutions in building an evidence base for studying the impact of learning communities in medical education.
+The Research Committee is a multi-institutional network of LCI member representatives from all interested LCI member institutions to collaborate across institutions in building an evidence base for studying the impact of learning communities in medical education.

 STUDENT COUNCIL